 Sponsor Payment (ESC, Vocational Rehabilitation, Employer, etc.)-A new authorization form is required for each semester.
-The sponsor authorization should be mailed to Cashier, Mitchell Community College, 500 West Broad St., Statesville, NC 28677-5264 or faxed to (704) 978-5405 as early as possible before the semester begins, but no later than five days before the student plans to see their advisor and register.
+The sponsor authorization should be mailed or brought to the Cashier's office, Mitchell Community College, 500 West Broad Street, Statesville, NC 28677-5264 as early as possible before the semester begins, but no later than five days before the student plans to see their advisor and register.